 Pathways to Ministry

 Wilshire encourages followers of Christ to listen for the call to vocational ministry.
 We want children, youth and young adults to view a calling to ministry as equally significant as a calling to medicine, law or business.
-Pathways to Ministry is Wilshire’s initiative to nurture the work of the Holy Spirit within the lives of motivated, interested and gifted young believers as they test their gifts and consider a calling to vocational ministry.
-It has three key elements:
+Pathways to Ministry is our initiative to nurture the work of the Holy Spirit within the lives of young believers as they test their gifts and consider a calling to vocational ministry.

-SUMMER INTERNSHIPS.
-As part of the discernment process for vocational ministry, Wilshire offers college and seminary students opportunities for 10 weeks of hands-on work in the church, with emphases on preschoolers, children, youth, music or missions.
+As part of the discernment process for vocational ministry, Wilshire offers college and seminary students opportunities for hands-on work in the church through summer and academic-year internships, with emphases on preschoolers, children, youth, music or missions.